Shubham17-arch/International_debt_analysis/README.md

 ![image](https://github.com/Shubham17-arch/International_debt_analysis/assets/63954721/034701e9-625d-48e8-904e-4203f4ea5f2e)

-From above result we can see that first 6 debt indicators are nearly has every country.
-Now from the average debt by date indicator we can see that DT.AMT.DLXF.CD and DT.AMT.DPNG.CD has huge difference between other debt indicators.
-Also with this result we can say that all countries are going throigh this 6 common economic issues
+From above result we can see that first 6 debt indicators are nearly has every countrafty.
+Now from the average debt owed by countries data we can see that there is huge difference in the amount of debt after second  indicator.
+Also with this result we can say that all countries are going throigh this 6 common economic issues.

 7) So lets see which country has highest amount of debt  belong to this long term category of debt as this first 2 indicators looks more severe compared to other indicators.
 ![image](https://github.com/Shubham17-arch/International_debt_analysis/assets/63954721/0fed610b-02a8-4399-b6a4-d9fd4b85a9cf)